Vataz1337/scraping-homework/README.md

       [http://localhost:8443/swagger-ui/index.html](http://localhost:8443/swagger-ui/index.html)

 ###
-I wasn't entirely certain about the "originalContent" property in PublisherContent class, I assumed it referred to unedited content from the description <description>.
+I wasn't entirely certain about the "originalContent" property in PublisherContent class, I assumed it referred to unedited content from the description.

 # Scraping homework